open-5g/openrangym/_posts/tutorials/2025-02-04-oranslice-tutorial.md

 Follow the <a href="https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/NR_UE_multi_pdu/doc/NR_SA_Tutorial_OAI_nrUE.md" target="_blank">official guide</a> to build and run OAI nrUE.

-Follow the <a href="https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/NR_UE_multi_pdu/doc/RUNMODEM.md#at-command-interface-in-nr-ue" target="_blank">guide</a> to configure multiple PDU session at nrUE.
+Follow the <a href="https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/NR_UE_multi_pdu/doc/RUNMODEM.md#at-command-interface-in-nr-ue" target="_blank">guide</a> to configure multiple PDU sessions at the nrUE.

 **If you do not need multiple-pdu support at nrUE, you can build and run nrUE at `oai_ran`**